Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ### Permissions Delete
 #### Description
-This service endpoint will allow the user to delete a permission by editing its description.
+This service endpoint will allow the user to delete a permission by entering its description.
 For this purpose, the `PermissionsDeleteAsync` method is called by creating an instance of **PermissionsController** class which is accessed from the API client.

 ```markdown
    PermissionsDeleteAsync(